imarc/handbook/strategy.markdown

 ### Reports and Specs

 We use [Word](http://www.microsoft.com/mac/word) for most reports and specs, but are not married to it.
 We prefer Word's .docx file format for its superior change tracking capabilities.
-(You can download branded templates from [our intranet](http://internal.imarc.net/).)
-We've used [Pages](http://www.apple.com/iwork/pages/); the revision tools aren't as robust but it's much better at handling images and styles, and less prone to crashing.
+Branded templates can be downloaded from [our intranet](http://internal.imarc.net/).

-We sometimes use [Google Docs](http://docs.google.com) to gather content or write collaboratively.
-However, due to some serious limitations in formatting, revision tracking, and graphics handling, we rarely use it for client deliverables.
-All Google Docs *must* live within iMarc's private Google Apps Domain; they should not be created or edited using personal accounts.
+We've used [Pages](http://www.apple.com/iwork/pages/), however the revision tools and cross-platform compatibility might cause collaboration issues.
+We sometimes use [Google Docs](http://docs.google.com) through iMarc's Google Apps account.
+Google Docs should not be created or edited using personal accounts.

 We use [Keynote](http://www.apple.com/iwork/keynote/) when presenting on-screen.

 ### Surveys and Testing

-To conduct user surveys, we favor [Survey Monkey](http://surveymonkey.com), which has fairly good tools for finding patterns in responses and on-the-fly cross-tabulation.

-To test content structure, we've had good results with [Treejack](http://www.optimalworkshop.com/treejack.htm).
-(It does not handle recruiting testers, though.)
+[Survey Monkey](http://surveymonkey.com) is used to conduct user surveys.

+[Treejack](http://www.optimalworkshop.com/treejack.htm) is used for testing content structure and navigation.

-When conducting user testing, we usually record the session screen and audio using [Camtasia](http://www.techsmith.com/camtasia.html).
-For remote user testing, [GoToMeeting](http://www.gotomeeting.com/fec/) is the service of choice.
+[Camtasia](http://www.techsmith.com/camtasia.html) is used for conducting in-person user testing.
+Camtasia records the session screen and audio.

+[GoToMeeting](http://www.gotomeeting.com/fec/) is used for remote user testing.